KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `int screen`
 * `qulonglong windowId`
 * `int desktop`
 * `bool onAllDesktops`: Whether the window is on all desktops.
-That is desktop is -1.
+That is desktop is `-1`.
 * `QRect rect`
 * `QPoint clientPos`
 * `QSize clientSize`
 * `QByteArray resourceName`
 * `QByteArray resourceClass`
 * `QByteArray windowRole`
 * `bool desktopWindow`: Returns whether the window is a desktop background window (the one with wallpaper).
-See _NET_WM_WINDOW_TYPE_DESKTOP at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_DESKTOP` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool dock`: Returns whether the window is a dock (i.e. a panel).
-See _NET_WM_WINDOW_TYPE_DOCK at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_DOCK` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool toolbar`: Returns whether the window is a standalone (detached) toolbar window.
-See _NET_WM_WINDOW_TYPE_TOOLBAR at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_TOOLBAR` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool menu`: Returns whether the window is a torn-off menu.
-See _NET_WM_WINDOW_TYPE_MENU at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_MENU` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool normalWindow`: Returns whether the window is a "normal" window, i.e. an application or any other window for which none of the specialized window types fit.
-See _NET_WM_WINDOW_TYPE_NORMAL at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_NORMAL` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool dialog`: Returns whether the window is a dialog window.
-See _NET_WM_WINDOW_TYPE_DIALOG at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_DIALOG` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool splash`: Returns whether the window is a splashscreen.
 Note that many (especially older) applications do not support marking their splash windows with this type.
-See _NET_WM_WINDOW_TYPE_SPLASH at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_SPLASH` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool utility`: Returns whether the window is a utility window, such as a tool window.
-See _NET_WM_WINDOW_TYPE_UTILITY at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_UTILITY` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool dropdownMenu`: Returns whether the window is a dropdown menu (i.e. a popup directly or indirectly open from the applications menubar).
-See _NET_WM_WINDOW_TYPE_DROPDOWN_MENU at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_DROPDOWN_MENU` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool popupMenu`: Returns whether the window is a popup menu (that is not a torn-off or dropdown menu).
-See _NET_WM_WINDOW_TYPE_POPUP_MENU at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_POPUP_MENU` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool tooltip`: Returns whether the window is a tooltip.
-See _NET_WM_WINDOW_TYPE_TOOLTIP at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_TOOLTIP` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool notification`: Returns whether the window is a window with a notification.
-See _NET_WM_WINDOW_TYPE_NOTIFICATION at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_NOTIFICATION` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool criticalNotification`: Returns whether the window is a window with a critical notification.
 * `bool onScreenDisplay`: Returns whether the window is an On Screen Display.
 * `bool comboBox`: Returns whether the window is a combobox popup.
-See _NET_WM_WINDOW_TYPE_COMBO at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_COMBO` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `bool dndIcon`: Returns whether the window is a Drag&Drop icon.
-See _NET_WM_WINDOW_TYPE_DND at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
+See `_NET_WM_WINDOW_TYPE_DND` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `int windowType`: Returns the NETWM window type See https://standards.freedesktop.org/wm-spec/wm-spec-latest.html
 * `QStringList activities`
 * `bool managed`: Whether this Toplevel is managed by KWin (it has control over its placement and other aspects, as opposed to override-redirect windows that are entirely handled by the application).